 First things first: Core training and training for the perfect set of abs (a.k.a. the "Six-Pack") are different.

-Looking good with your tummy showing is one thing, but being able to avoid low back problems for life, among many other things, has its unarguable benefits as well.
+Looking good with your tummy showing is one thing, but being able to avoid low back problems for life, among many other things, has its unarguable benefits that are far more important in the grand scheme of things.

 Core training finds its benefit in functionality.
 How often do we find ourselves in an everyday situation that requires us to do one hundred sit-ups?
 Not very often, but when we are reaching to pick up a child across the table, we require a fundamental core strength in order to not only pick the child up but also to avoid injuring our bodies.